 Insurance Scoring and How It Works

-For years insurance companies have been experts at coming up with ways to figure out how likely it is that an accident or "loss" will happen, or what the risk is in a situation.
-Based on this assessment that takes into account many complex factors, insurance companies determine premiums.
+For years insurance companies have been experts at coming up with ways to figure out how likely it is that an accident or "loss" will happen, or analyzing what the risk is in a situation.
+Based on this assessment and using complex factors, insurance companies determine premiums.

 These are all very complex, so as a base point, understanding how an insurance premium works, gives a pretty straightforward insight into your insurability or how an insurance company would score you as a potential client or risk.

 What Are the Factors?

 Most people think about their basic loss experience, or the number of claims when they think about insurance rates.